 Auckland Star, 30 November 1900

 It has been interesting for me to work out from the newspaper clippings from New Zealand what Ben Fuller’s was up to.
 Missing from the Australian Tour, it turns out that Ben Fuller was in Dunedin showing his Waxworks and Bijou Company, and had struck up a friendship with George and Jessie Burton.
-George and Jessie Burton owned and managed the Imperial Hotel in Princes Street, which was conveniently just a few doors away from the Alhambra Theatre.
-I believe that Ben and his company of actors, humorists and singers were living at the Imperial Hotel during the six months the Company were playing in Dunedin.
+George and Jessie Burton owned and managed the Imperial Hotel in Princes Street, which was conveniently just a short walk away from the Alhambra Theatre.
+Ben and his company of actors, humorists and singers were living at the Imperial Hotel during the six months the Company were playing in Dunedin.

 The Burtons six young children were born during the 1890’s, however, in late September of 1899 George Burton tragically died at the young age of 34 years from a heart attack, he is buried in Southern Cemetery, Dunedin, also known as Otago General Cemetery (Lot 14, Block 12B).

-Geoff and I visited Dunedin during our fourth tour of New Zealand as many years, in March 2018.
-It was a good walk from central Dunedin to Southern Cemetery and it was well worth the visit to this magnificent and well kept cemetery which is perched on a hill with a lovely leafy outlook.
-George Burton is buried separately to his wife Jessie, in the same area of the cemetery and is only simply marked by the name BURTON
+Geoff and I visited Dunedin in March 2018, our fourth trip to New Zealand since 2011.
+It was a good walk from central Dunedin to Southern Cemetery and the weather was glorious.
+Southern Cemetery is a magnificent and well kept cemetery perched on a hillside with lovely leafy outlooks.
+George Burton is buried separately to his wife Jessie, but in the same section of the cemetery.
+His grave is simply marked BURTON.

 New Zealand Electoral Record, Dunedin 1896, for George and Jessie Burton